great-expectations/great_expectations/docs/docusaurus/docs/deployment_patterns/how_to_use_gx_with_aws/components/_checkpoint_create_tabs.md

 </Tabs>

-Note that we get a message that the Checkpoint contains no validations.
-This is OK because we will pass them in at runtime, as we can see below when we call `context.run_checkpoint(...)`.
+A message appears indicating that the Checkpoint contains no validations.
+This is expected because they are passed in at runtime with `context.run_checkpoint(...)`.